 Often in the interviews, it happens that you get the question you have read earlier, don’t rush, and start to wring whatever you have just read, first understand the question completely, and then you must proceed.
 It may happen that the interviewer might expect some different requirements from what you read.
 Hence it is very important to be calm and listen to the interviewer patiently.

-If you have read the answer prior to your interview it will definitely give you a head start, but don’t just sound like as if you have mugged-up the answer.
+If you have read the answer prior to your interview it will definitely give you a head start, but don’t just sound as if you have mugged up the answer.
 Also, there are high possibilities that some of the requirements which you have read are different during the interview and in that case, if you just blindly copy-paste your already read answer, your interview will get a negative impression and the chances for you to crack the interview will fall drastically.
-It’s very important for you to understand the whole picture and then think before you jump to the conclusion.
+It’s very important for you to understand the whole picture and then think before you jump to a conclusion.

 3. List the Requirements

 Don’t assume, just clarify with your interviewer about all the requirements and then write them down, this will help you to avoid confusion later and it will also help you proceed step by step.

 Once you have all the requirements clarified, they will become the base for design and you will be able to proceed step by step accordingly.
 Without listing the requirements, you will be lost during the designing process as you will not have a clear reference for what to do next.
 It is very-very essential for the design that you have gathered all the requirements.

 Once you have all the requirements clarified, they will become the base for design and you will be able to proceed step by step accordingly.
 Start designing your system on the basis of the listed requirements one by one.

 4. Think and Be Clear With Your Answer